 There is a common style of play for youths – high school is just getting rid of the ball.

 So many players panic and don’t want to lose the ball, so instead of trying to keep possession they just “kick” it.
 This is not only for youth soccer.

-If you watch the college soccer games on TV you will see the top 20 teams can’t even get 4 passes in a row very often.
-This is very disappointing for good players to play like this.
+If you watch the college soccer games on TV you will see that even some of the top 20 teams can’t get 5 passes in a row very often.
+This is disappointing for good players to play like this.
 It’s usually because there are a few players who panic and ruin the flow for the team.

 Good news is some of your competition won’t work as hard as you!

 Our Most Popular Posts: